akifzahin/C-Problem-Solving/README.md

 # C-Problem-Solving
-A collection of excersices done for the course CSE115.5L plus some random excercises done by myself.
+A collection of exercises done for the course CSE115.5L plus some random excercises done by myself.